 Veterans' Mortgage Life Insurance is available to severely disabled vets who have been approved for a Specially Adapted Housing Grant (SAH).
 These grants are available to disabled veterans who require modifications to their homes due to the severity of their disabilities.
 Mortgage Life Insurance, payable to the mortgage company, can be obtained for up to $200,000.

 For more information about all of the VA life insurance programs, see the VA's web page on VA Life Insurance Programs or call the VA's Insurance Center at 800-669-8477.

 If you are homeless, the VA has a number of programs that can help you.
 Call the National Call Center for Homeless Veterans (NCCHV) to find out about these programs at 877-4AID VET (877-424-3838).
-You can call 7 days a week, 24 hours a day and get connected with resources in your community.
-Information is also available at the VA web page for the Homeless.
+You can call 7 days a week, 24 hours a day, and get connected with resources in your community.
+Information is also available on the VA web page for the Homeless.